ConstantinoSchillebeeckx/sp-nov/README.md

 ## Specimen class

 A custom post type for specimen (named Specimen) is used to store data.
-It can be considered a class with the following attributes:
+It can be considered a class with the following attributes (shown are the key values of the WP database):
-- Genus
+- inputGenus
-- Species
+- inputSpecies
-- Collector
+- inputAuthority
-- Number
+- inputCollector
-- Determiner
+- inputNumber
-- Herbarium
+- inputDeterminer
-- Location info
+- inputHerbarium
+- inputLocation (location information)
-- Latitude
+- inputLat (latitude)
-- Longitude
+- inputLon (longitude)
-- Images (array of IMG url)
-- Thumbnails (array of IMG thumbnail url)
+- imgs (array of images associated with specimen)
-- Status (e.g. finished, being edited, new, error, etc)
+- finished (0 for unfinished, 1 for finished)
+- inputIssue (string for issue associated with specimen, e.g. not enough images)
+- history (assoc array with timestamp as key and user id as value)